Dorothea of Caesarea: Life

 The earliest record that mentions Dorothea is found in the Martyrologium Hieronymianum.
 This first record contains only three basic facts: the day of martyrdom, the place where it occurred, and her name and that of Theophilus.

 Legend

-Virgin and martyr, Dorothea of Caesarea was persecuted during the persecution of Diocletian, 6 February, 311, at Caesarea in Cappadocia.
+Virgin and martyr, Dorothea of Caesarea was persecuted during the persecution of Diocletian, on 6 February, 311, at Caesarea in Cappadocia.
 She was brought before the prefect Sapricius, tried, tortured, and sentenced to death.
 On her way to the place of execution the pagan lawyer Theophilus said to her in mockery: "Bride of Christ, send me some fruits from your bridegroom's garden."
 Before she was executed, she sent him, by a six-year-old boy, her headdress which was found to be filled with a heavenly fragrance of roses and fruits.
 Theophilus at once confessed himself a Christian, was put on the rack, and suffered death.
 This is the oldest version of the legend, which was later variously enlarged (The boy with the basket can be seen in the depictions by Josse van der Baren and Hans Baldung Grien in the gallery below).